samyakjain101/django-phone-auth/README.md

 # django-phone-auth
-A Django app to authenticate and register user using phone/email/username.
-It uses default User Model.
+A Django app to authenticate and register users using phone/email/username.
+It uses the default User Model.

 ## Installation
 ```